Meditation for May 17th

 A Peace of War

-Did you know that you are overreacting when it comes to war because there are rules?
-That’s right, you can’t fight a war on earth without following some basic rules to make sure that it is fought equally and humanly.
+Did you know that you are overreacting to war because there are rules?
+That’s right, you can’t fight a war on Earth without following some basic rules to ensure it is fought equally and humanely.
 You can’t just go charging at each other all willy-nilly and all.

-The rules are govern by the Geneva Comvention and enforced by the United Nations who run around the battlefield in blue helmets and vertically stripped black & white shirts calling fouls every time one of the sides break one of the Conventions’ rules.
+The Geneva Convention governs the rules that the United Nations enforces.
+The UN runs around the battlefield in blue helmets and vertically striped black and white shirts, calling fouls every time one of the sides breaks one of the Convention’s rules.

 One of the first rules is not shooting at the wounded and their caretakers.
-This means you can only shoot a person once per war.
-If you are shot by *Mr. ISIS and after being treated at the infirmary and then went back to the line, *Mr. ISIS is not allowed to shoot you again.
-He must take aim at another person.
+This means you can only shoot a person once per war if *Mr. ISIS hits you, *Mr. ISIS is not allowed to shoot you again.
+He must aim at another person.
 This also means that *Mr. ISIS is not allowed to shoot the medic who is bravely carrying off the battlefield.
-The first rule is out of dignity and the second is just good manners.
+The first rule is out of dignity, and the second is just good manners.
+This is why we don’t allow the bombing of hospitals – it’s against the rules.

-*In normal circumstances it would be sexist to assume that a member of ISIS would be a male, but women aren’t allowed to fight for ISIS due to the period blood attracting bears as stated in the Quron.
+*In normal circumstances, it would be sexist to assume that a member of ISIS would be a male, but women aren’t allowed to fight for ISIS due to the period blood attracting bears as stated in the Quran.

 Then they decided that the previous rules oughta cover shipwreck soldiers.
 Shooting sailors on a boat: fine.
-Shooting sailors while they swim is just poor taste, man.
+Shooting sailors while they swim is just poor taste, man, against the rules.

-Sometimes a soldier is tired of being shot at, bombed, food and supplies cut off, officers living the life of luxury in the rear while they sleep in a muddy blood filled fox hole, so they surrender.
+Sometimes a soldier is tired of being shot at, bombed, food and supplies cut off, officers living the life of luxury in the rear while they sleep in a muddy, blood-filled foxhole, so they surrender.
 Treat them well.
-It is the thought of the Geneva Convention that a Prisoner of War be treated humanly when in your care and not to be tortured.
-Torture is just terrible form.
-Just ask nicely and maybe they will tell you all about the enigma code.
+It is the thought of the Geneva Convention that a Prisoner of War be treated humanely when in your care and not to be tortured.
+Torture is just a terrible form.
+Just ask nicely; maybe they will tell you about the Enigma code, and if they don’t, use the completely legal enhanced interrogation techniques.

-Some other rules are the restriction of chemical warfare, but this is under The Hague Convention, which made World War II less fun, but you do still have your grandpapa and therefore you exist, and that’s boring.
+Some other rules are the restriction of chemical warfare, but this is under the Hague Convention, which made World War II less fun.
+However, you still have your grandpapa; therefore, you exist, and that’s boring.
+Even if we can’t use chemical weapons, we do find a lot of countries stockpiling them, and what’s the worst thing that could happen if we keep chemical weapons lying around?

-So the next time you hear some hippy going off about how terrible war is and doot-dee-doo, let them know that not only has barely anyone died due to war since World War II, but there are rules just like boxing.
+So the next time you hear some hippy talking about how terrible war is and doot-dee-doo, let them know that not only has barely anyone died due to war since World War II, but there are rules just like boxing, so enjoy the conflict, and if someone breaks the rules, we are sure there will be consequences for the rulebreaker.

 Prayer